ThoughtWorksInc/json-stream-core/README.md

 }
 ```

-For manually managed `build.hxml`, add the following options into `build.hxml`:
+For manually managed projects, add the following options into your `build.hxml`:

 ```
 -lib json-stream-core